Fonts for coding

 But I find that the long, non-spaced, camel-cased identifiers often found in code, become forbiddingly dense when set in Verdana.

 - Input Sans.
 A proportional font designed for coders!
 It gets everything right.
-Except … for some reason, I find it ugly.
+Except … for some reason, I don’t like it.
 I keep noticing it when I use it, instead of it getting out of the way.
 I don’t know why.
 But do try it!
 I hope Input Sans is a sign of things to come.

 - FF OCR-F. This is a wonderful font.
 It’s proportional, and it keeps generous spacing between letters.
 More so than Verdana, and it avoids the cramped feeling for long non-spaced code.
 The only issue I have with it is that the font weights are extreme, either too light or too strong.